mozilla-services/consvc-shepherd/docs/adr/0000-metrics-client-for-shepherd.md

 ])
 ```

 **[Filters](https://markus.readthedocs.io/en/latest/filters.html)** - Markus lets you write filters to modify generated metrics on the fly.
 This allows infinite customization to drop or modify metric values before they are emitted.
-Th

 ```python
 class DebugFilter(MetricsFilter):